Model-Free Neural Filtering: A Comparison with Classical Filters in Nonlinear Systems: Experiment Setup

 \subsection{Scenarios}

-To provide a comprehensive comparison between neural network models and classical filters, we evaluate them on five scenarios with nonlinear dynamics.
-These scenarios are widely used benchmarks in state estimation and cover a diverse range of nonlinearities, observation models, and state dimensions.

-\textbf{Ballistic re-entry.} We use a simplified ballistic re-entry model in which an object falls under gravity through an atmosphere with quadratic drag and an exponential density profile.
-The state vector is $\mathbf{x}(t) = [a(t), v(t), c(t)]$, where $a(t)$ is altitude above a reference, $v(t)$ is downward velocity, and $c(t)$ is a drag/ballistic coefficient treated as part of the state.
-The continuous-time dynamics are
+\textbf{Ballistic re-entry.} We use a simplified ballistic re-entry model in which an object falls under gravity through an atmosphere with quadratic drag and exponential density.
+The state is $\mathbf{x}(t)=[a(t),v(t),c(t)]$, where $a(t)$ is altitude, $v(t)$ downward velocity, and $c(t)$ a drag coefficient.
+The dynamics are